 If you really want to take control of your credit card debt, some cards even offer plans to help you keep on track when paying off your balance.
 For instance, Westpac offers SmartPlan, which helps you manage your repayments in a way that works for you.

 Want to learn more?
 Read about what you can and can’t do with balance transfers.
-You can also estimate how much you could save with our balance transfer calculator.

 Things you should know